 Who Needs a Canada Business Visitor Visa?

-A business visitor is a foreign national who travels to Canada in order to undertake activities relating to an international business.
+A Canadian business visitor is considered a foreign national who travels to Canada to undertake activities relating to international trade.

 Attending a business meeting or conference or conducting site visits